Obsession with Corvettes drives business venture

 “It’s like an extended family, a big network of people,” he said.
 “I began learning everything I could, subscribing to ‘Vette magazines, talking to collectors and trading up.
 I made a little money on my first ‘Vette and bought another one.
 I was mostly interested in the ’68-’82 era, those were the cars I grew up with.
 It was a hobby, an expensive hobby, but I did all right.”

 Within a few years, he was sited by General Motors as the top Corvette salesperson in the Northeast.
-When a new body style cam out, and his dealership was allocated 15 of the new Corvettes to launch the sales campaign, Milian was in clover.
+When a new body style cam out, and his dealership was allocated 15 of the new Corvettes to launch the sales campaign, Grande was in clover.“

 He was still not formally Corvette Mike, however – that moniker belonged to one Mike Vietro, an Everett-born, ex-Marine who had become an independent Corvette dealer in Southern California in 1981 and now is the largest independent on the West Coast.

-Milian said, “I remember when I first started reading all the ‘Vette magazines seriously, and I saw his ads, I thought, ‘Corvette Mike, huh?
-That could be me.’ “
+Grande said, “I remember when I first started reading all the ‘Vette magazines seriously, and I saw his ads, I thought, ‘Corvette Mike, huh?
+That could be me.’

 It seemed Vietro returned to the Boston area annually to see family – and to catch up with the Corvette scene on the East Coast.
 He also would head east to attend major Corvette shows, like the Bloomington Gold show in Bloomington, Ill., held in late June each year, and Chip Miller’s Corvettes of Carlisle in Carlisle, PA., in August.

-“We were both nuts about Corvettes, loved the selling part the most, and started talking about working together somehow,” Milian said.
+“We were both nuts about Corvettes, loved the selling part the most, and started talking about working together somehow,” Grande said.

-By last year, it was time for Milian to leave the role of salesman for a dealership and strike out on his own.
-Last November, Milian formed a bicoastal partnership with Vietro.
+By last year, it was time for Grande to leave the role of salesman for a dealership and strike out on his own.
+Last November, Grande formed a bicoastal partnership with Vietro.

-Now Vietro’s operation in Anaheim is Corvette Mike – Southern California, and it’s East Coast counterpart is Milian’s Corvette Mike New England.
+Now Vietro’s operation in Anaheim is Corvette Mike – Southern California, and it’s East Coast counterpart is Grande’s Corvette Mike New England.

 So the little tyke’s dream has come true, which begs a question: Which Corvette does Corvette Mike own now?